UCSFMemoryAndAging/macpie/doc/source/api_docs/api_reference/pandas.rst

 were created and are provided through this API.
 These custom methods are exposed and accessible through the :class:`pandas.DataFrame` and :class:`pandas.Series` objects themselves via the ``mac`` namespace.
+See the corresponding accessor class to see which methods are available via the ``mac`` namespace.

 Example: ::